French Brewed IPA: The Best French India Pale Ales to Try Right Now

 - Appearance: Definitely hazy, but not murky or opaque like a stout.

-The popularity of Hazy IPAs has really changed the game for a lot of breweries.
+The popularity of Hazy IPAs has really changed the game for many breweries.
 They’re a great way for people who might not typically enjoy bitter beers to get into the IPA style.
 It’s all about that soft, drinkable character that makes you want another sip.

 If you’re new to the style, or just looking for a really easy-drinking IPA, a well-made Hazy IPA is definitely worth seeking out.
 They’re a testament to how much the IPA category has evolved.

-When I think about West Coast IPAs, I picture a certain kind of hop-forward beer.
-It’s usually drier, with a more pronounced bitterness, and often showcases citrusy or piney hop aromas.
-It’s a classic style that really paved the way for a lot of what we see in craft beer today.
+When I think about West Coast IPAs I kinda picture a specific hop-forward beer type.
+Usually it is on the drier side, with a stronger edge of bitterness, and it often throws out citrusy plus piney hop aromas.
+It’s this classic style that really helped pave the way for a lot of what we see in craft beer today, you know.

 I’ve found that French breweries are really starting to nail this style.
 They’re taking those traditional West Coast characteristics and adding their own little twist, which is pretty cool to experience.
 It’s not just about making a bitter beer; it’s about balance and showcasing those hops in a really clean way.